 All course-related emails should come from OWL.
 No emails from other accounts will be read or accepted.
 Also, any email you send should have "LIS9721/CS9639: <subject>" in the subject line (e.g., LIS9721/CS9639: Project Proposal).
 Otherwise, you may not receive a reply.
+Make sure to check-mark the "Send a copy of this message to recipients' email address(es)" when you send me an email.
 If you do send me an email, I generally answer within 5 days, depending on the volume of emails I have received during that week.
 However, I always try my best to reply to your emails as soon as I can.
 Please do not expect replies to emails during weekends.